bigwiv/Biopython-cn/chr14.rst

     >>> from Bio.Alphabet import IUPAC
     >>> m = Motif.Motif(alphabet=IUPAC.unambiguous_dna)

-This is for now just an empty container, so let¡¯s add some sequences to our newly created motif:
+This is for now just an empty container, so letâ€™s add some sequences to our newly created motif:

 .. code:: verbatim